Instructor of Music

 Born in Seoul, Dr. Chang earned a Doctor of Musical Arts in Collaborative Piano at the University of Texas at Austin in 2019.
 She holds Master of Arts at the Royal Academy of Music in London, a Diplôme d'Études Musicales at the Conservatoire national de région de Paris, and an Artistic Diploma at the Korean National University of Arts in piano accompaniment.
 She also received a Bachelor of Music in Piano Performance from the Korean National University of Arts in 2003.
 Her major teachers include Bangwon Han, Anne Epperson, Collet Valentine, Andrew West, James Baillieu, Michael Dussek, Claude Collet and Jongphil Lim.

-Dr. Chang served on the keyboard faculty at the SungShin Women’s University, Chung-Ang University, Seoul Jangsin University, SungShin Women’s University, and Chungkang College of Cultural Industries.
+Dr. Chang served on the keyboard faculty at the SungShin Women’s University, Chung-Ang University, Seoul Jangsin University, and Chungkang College of Cultural Industries.
 She has lectured about "Technique (sight-reading and transposition) of Piano Accompaniment" at SungShin Women’s University.
-Dr. Chang has recently joined as a member of collaborative piano faculty at the Colorado State University.
+Since 2020, Dr. Chang has joined as a member of collaborative piano faculty at the Colorado State University, she teaches piano classes, MU150 and MU151B and performs with students, faculties and guest artists.